micah-rose/katas/categorize-members/README.txt

 single potential member.
 Information consists of an integer for the persons's age and an integar for the person's handicap.

+OUTPUT:
+Output will consist of a list of string values (in Haskell: Open or Senior) stating whether the respective member is to be placed in the Senior or Open category.

 EXAMPLE:
 Input - [[18, 20], [45, 2], [61, 12], [37, 6], [21, 21], [78, 9]]
 Output - ["Open", "Open", "Senior", "Open", "Open", "Senior"]